splunk/public-o11y-docs/apm/span-tags/add-context-trace-span.rst

 If you deploy the Splunk Distribution of OpenTelemetry Collector as a gateway to centrally manage data collection from multiple services, you might want to instrument your application to define span tags and manage other span tags with the Collector.

-Prerequisites
+Prerequisite
 ================

-To add span tags, you have to have an admin role.
+To add span tags, you must have an admin role.

 .. _span-tag-naming: